-In order to speed up the measurement, a peak detector has first to be used.
-If the background noise makes this simple measurement unusable, a quasi-peak detector can be used.
+In order to speed up the measurement, initially a peak detector is used.
+If the background noise makes this simple measurement unusable, a quasi-peak detector can then be used.
 In this case, the peak level presented in Table 1 shall be corrected to produce an equivalent quasi-peak level.
 This correction requires the peak to quasi-peak conversion factor specific to the transmission system that is active.